dhirajgagrai/linux-kernel-dev-setup/README.md

 ### Build Kernel

-1. Go into Docker shell:
+1. Get into the Docker shell:
    ```sh
    docker exec -it kernel-dev /bin/bash
    ```